 NC Fall Foliage

-The fall foliage season is a beautiful show.
-Make plans now for the 2014 fall foliage show in North Carolina.
-The fall foliage show changes start in the higher elevations about the first week of October and will work its way down to the lower elevations in mid November.
+The fall foliage season is a beautiful show each year in the North Carolina mountains.
+Make plans now for the 2014 fall foliage show.
+Summer is coming to an end fast.
+Cooler nights and shorter days are just a few weeks away.
+The fall foliage changes start in the higher elevations about the first week of October and will work its way down to the lower elevations in mid November.
 Due to the varied elevations of North Carolina you can always find the best show of color somewhere in the fall months of September, October and November.
 The biggest factors involved in the changing colors of the foliage are elevation and weather.
 The color change starts in the higher elevations and gradually work down to the lower elevations.
 The warmer the weather the slower the progression but an early frost will speed up the color change show.